rougin/dexterity/README.md

 $response = $route->index($request);
 ```

-For each `Route` trait contains the following methods for writing their logic:
+Each `Route` trait includes specific methods for defining its logic:

 **`is[METHOD]Valid`**

-This trait method will be triggered if `[METHOD]` requires to be validated first.
-If not specified, it always return to `true` by default:
+This trait method is invoked when `[METHOD]` requires prior validation.
+If not explicitly defined, it defaults to `true`:

 ``` php
 namespace Acme\Routes;